 For services, Office of Trade Compliance review is needed only in the instance where an item is being sent by the University (school or division mentioned above) to a supplier outside of the U.S. In this case, the University will need to determine, prior to transferring the item to a foreign party/destination, if an export license is required or not (i.e. will need to determine the item’s classification and the destination country).
 Please contact the Office of Trade Compliance (EChelp@pitt.edu) prior to exporting any item out of the U.S.

 The supplier may inform the University that an item is classified under one of several possible classifications or U.S. government agencies.
 Review the Introduction to Export Controls for more information.

 In addition to EARs and ITARs, the U.S. Treasury Department Office of Foreign Assets Control (OFAC) maintains its own list of foreign countries, specially designated nationals and other blocked persons against which the United States has issued economic or trade sanctions.
 See Office of Trade Compliance’s website for further details.

 Purchasing Services regularly compares all existing University suppliers and service providers to the OFAC lists to ensure the University’s compliance.
 Purchasing from University-wide contracted suppliers is the fastest way to order a product or service.

 A number of corporations, foundations and other grant-making organizations are beginning to require, as part of the grant terms, a certification from the University stating that it does not conduct business with any country or person on the OFAC list.

-Purchasing Services, along with the Office of General Counsel, will assist you in completing all requests for certification of the University’s compliance with international economic and trade sanctions.
+Purchasing Services, along with the Office of University Counsel, will assist you in completing all requests for certification of the University’s compliance with international economic and trade sanctions.